ashutosh9951/atlan_lily/README.md

 *   **Authentication and Authorization as first-class citizens in the system:**
     *   **Solution:**  Spring Security for securing APIs and services.
 OAuth 2.0 or API Keys for API authentication.
 RBAC for authorization.
 Service-to-service authentication using Spring Security or service mesh.
-    *   **Rationale:**  Spring Security is a robust framework for implementing authentication and authorization in Spring Boot applications.

 *   **Capability for preprocessing and postprocessing wherever needed on the Platform:**
     *   **Solution:**